 Make sure to go to the cafe during the times listed above.

-What You Should Bring With You:
+What You Should Bring With You on the Whale Shark Tour

-Buy medication but it will make you tired
+Medication, but it will make you tired

 I wish I hadn’t taken it because I have a lot of experience boating and have never gotten sick on a boat before, but I got so scared that getting sick would ruin my experience with the sharks.